Optimizing for the Rupert property: Introduction

 \section{Introduction}

-A polyhedron is said to have the Rupert property (or to ``be Rupert'') if it is possible to cut a hole in it and thread another identical polyhedron through the hole.
-All 5 Platonic solids, 10 of the 13 Archimedean solids, 9 of the 13 Catalan solids, and 82 of the 92 Johnson solids are known to have this property.
+A convex polyhedron\footnote{Polyhedra discussed in this paper are always assumed to be convex.} is said to have the \emph{Rupert property} (or to ``be Rupert'') if it is possible to cut a hole in it and thread another identical polyhedron through the hole.
+At first glance, it can appear quite counterintuitive that this should be possible, but many polyhedra have been shown to possess the property, and no polyhedron has been shown to constitute a counterexample.

 The history of the Rupert property dates back to the 17th century, when Prince Rupert of Rhine wagered that a hole can be cut in the unit cube such that another unit cube can be threaded through it and won~\cite{schreck}.
+To see that such a threading is possible, one can look at the unit cube from one of its corners as in Figure~\ref{fig-cube1}---the unit square actually fits with a margin.
+A slight tilting of the cube yields an even larger margin, see Figure~\ref{fig-cube-opt}.
+The latter passage was found by Pieter Nieuwland in the 18th century.
+The largest scale factor for which a scaled copy of a polyhedron can be threaded through an unscaled copy is therefore called the \emph{Nieuwland number} of the polyhedron.

-In 1968,~\citet{scriba} showed that the tetrahedron and the octahedron also have the Rupert property.
-More recently, many additional results have been obtained: In 2017,~\citet{jerrard} showed that the remaining Platonic solids, the dodecahedron and the icosahedron, are also Rupert.~\citet{chai} showed in 2018 that 8 of the 13 Archimedean solids have the property, and in 2019,~\citet{hoffmann} and~\citet{lavau} showed the same for a ninth Archimedean solid, the truncated tetrahedron.
-In 2021,~\citet{steininger} used an algorithm to show the property for a tenth Archimedean solid, the icosidodecahedron, as well as 9 of the 13 Catalan solids (the duals of the Archimedean solids), and 82 of the 92 Johnson solids.
-A higher-dimensional result was given in 2018 by~\citet{huber}, who showed that the $n$-cube is Rupert.
+In 1968, Scriba~\cite{scriba} showed that the tetrahedron and the octahedron are Rupert.
+Many additional results have been obtained in recent years.
+In 2017, Jerrard et al.~\cite{jerrard} showed that the remaining Platonic solids are also Rupert.
+In 2018, Chai et al.~\cite{chai} showed that 8 of the 13 Archimedean solids are Rupert, and in 2019, the same was shown for a ninth Archimedean solid~\cite{hoffmann, lavau}.
+A higher-dimensional result was given by Huber et al.~\cite{huber}, who showed that the $n$-cube is Rupert.

+Even more recently, Steininger and Yurkevich~\cite{steininger} used an algorithm based on checking whether random orientations of polyhedra permit Rupert passages to show the property for a tenth Archimedean solid, the icosidodecahedron, as well as 9 of the 13 Catalan solids (the duals of the Archimedean solids), and 82 of the 92 Johnson solids.
+They improved on the lower bounds of the Nieuwland numbers of their solutions by an optimization procedure in which they iteratively applied random perturbations to a given solution and accepted a perturbed solution if it led to an improvement.
+Moreover, they devised a deterministic algorithm that can theoretically determine whether a given polyhedron is Rupert or not.
+It requires finding or showing the nonexistence of solutions to many simultaneous polynomial inequalities, which unfortunately is currently too computationally demanding in practice.